jjoshua123444/ePortfolio/index.md

 * Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals

 * Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources

+### Initial Plan

 <img id="code-review" src="images/Code Review.png" alt="Code Review" title="Code Review" />
 In my code review I discussed my artifact I have selected for the three key computer science categories: software engineering and design, algorithms and data structure, and databases.
 Throughout I discussed what the code does and different features and functions.
 As well as analyze my existing code for weaknesses, limitations, and vulnerabilities and explained my plan for enhancements.